hussein-esmail7/templates/README.md

 ## template.cpp, template.tex
 These files are basic boilerplate files for the C++ programming language and LaTeX so you can get working on the important stuff faster.

+## QR.py
+This program converts given text or clipboard to a QR code then opens the image in the default image viewer regardless of your operating system.

 ## selenium_template.py
 This program is a template for interacting with websites using selenium.
 This also has the capability of running the programs in the background so you don't have to see the webpages as it runs.